eliasjohnson/eliasjohnson/README.md

 ## 👨‍💻 About Me

-Technical professional passionate about building scalable analytics platforms, cloud-based solutions, and AI-powered applications.
-Currently working on game analytics and data visualization projects while exploring opportunities in support engineering, software engineering, and solutions architecture.
+Technical professional passionate about building cool software, cloud-based solutions, and AI-powered applications.
+Currently working on game analytics and data visualization projects while exploring opportunities in support engineering, software engineering, and solutions architecting.
 Based in Salt Lake City, Utah.

-Recently graduated from Utah Valley University with a degree in Information Systems (Data Science emphasis) and Computer Science minor.
+Recently graduated from Utah Valley University with a degree in Information Systems and with a Computer Science minor.
 I love turning complex problems into elegant solutions and bridging the gap between technical implementation and business value.

 ## 🛠️ Technical Skills